qrpesblaca-cpe/HOA3.1_Team6/README.md

   * Create a new repository named as HOA3.1_Team6
   * Clone the repository on the local machine's terminal by issuing the command git clone <repository-link>
   #### Inside the repository directory:
-	1.1 Create a inventory file containing the IP addresses of each server and workstations.
+	1.1 Create a inventory file containing the IP addresses of each server.
 	1.2 Create an ansible configuration file.
 	1.3 Create a playbook that install the following services on Ubuntu and Centos: dhcpd